creativeprojects/resticprofile/README.md

 ionice-level = 6
 nice = 10 # All unix-like
-default-command = "snapshots" # when no command is specified when invoking resticprofile
+default-command = "snapshots" # when no command is specified when invoking resticprofile initialize = false # initialize a repository if none exist at location

 # Default profile when not specified (-n or --name)
 [default]